Archit0217/ShopifyChallenge/README.md

 I really hope you can take a look at this.

-I enjoyed doind this challenge very much.
+I enjoyed doing this challenge very much.

 Thank you.